diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 Objects Extending a Class or Trait
 An object can extend a class and/or one or more traits.
 The result is an object of a class that extends the given class and/or traits, and in addition has all of the features specified in the object definition.

+###The apply Method
+It is common to have objects with an apply method.
+The apply method is called for expressions of the form Object(arg1, ..., argN)
+Typically, such an apply method returns an object of the companion class.